santatamas/blog/_posts/2017-10-03-Building-Blu-Infrastructure-II.md

     }
 }
 ```
-In this config you can see that Nginx is serving all static content (and index.html by default) on the root, and forwards all calls from **/api** to my backend Api, running on port 8080.
+In this config you can see that Nginx is serving all static content (and index.html by default) from root, and forwards all calls from **/api** to my backend Api, running on port 8080.
 The **localhost** url is right in this case, as these 2 containers will sit in the same [Pod](https://kubernetes.io/docs/concepts/workloads/pods/pod/), so they can communicate through the loopback interface.

-Let's wrap this bad boy with our SPA into a container.
+Let's wrap this with our SPA into a container.
 *(if you're not familiar with [Dockerfiles](https://docs.docker.com/engine/reference/builder/), now is the right time to start ;))*
 ```
 FROM nginx
 COPY nginx.conf /etc/nginx/conf.d/default.conf
 COPY production /usr/share/nginx/html
 ```
 What happens here is that we take the official Nginx image, copy the config and contents of the production folder - (Angular release artifacts).
 So far so good.

 If you build this and spin it up, you'll be able to navigate to `http://localhost`, and see the app running:
 ``` shell
 docker build -t myproject/blu-spa:latest .
 docker run -d -p 80:80 myproject/blu-spa:latest